D-Barradas/Coral-CAT-Coral-Color-Assessment-Tool/README.md

     │    └── streamlit_starting_page.py <- Main file to run the Coral CAT app
     │    └── Dockerfile     <- Dockerfile for the app
     │
-    ├── notebooks          <- Jupyter notebooks from the projecs │
+    ├── notebooks          <- Jupyter notebooks from the project │
     ├── environment.yml   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `conda env export --no-builds | head -n -1 > environment.yml`